Gianni Berengo Gardin: Books

-Berengo Gardin has been the sole contributor or a major contributor to a large number of photobooks: the exact number up to any time depends on various definitions – what a separate book is (as opposed to a mere new edition), what a "major" contribution is, and more – but one estimate in 2014 put the number at 250 (and added that "only 10 are in colour").
+Berengo Gardin was the sole contributor or a major contributor to a large number of photobooks: the exact number up to any time depends on various definitions – what a separate book is (as opposed to a mere new edition), what a "major" contribution is, and more – but one estimate in 2014 put the number at 250 (and added that "only 10 are in colour").

 Morire di classe (1969) is probably the most celebrated among Berengo Gardin's books.
 Other award-winning books (see "Awards") include India dei villaggi (1981, about the villages of India) and La disperata allegria and Zingari a Palermo (1994 and 1997, about the Romani people of Florence and Palermo respectively).

 "Books such as Dentro le case and Dentro il lavoro are some of the best journalistic records of how people worked and lived in post-WWII Italy."

 Exhibitions

-Berengo Gardin has had many exhibitions: the number was described in 2008 as "around 200".
-A small sample are listed below.
+Berengo Gardin had many exhibitions: the number was described in 2008 as "around 200".
+A small sample is listed below.